Age Against The Machine Festival of Creative Ageing

 Age Against the Machine Festival of Creative Ageing

-Age Against the Machine is the London Borough of Lewisham’s Festival of Creative Ageing, winner of a Cultural Impact Award as part of the Mayor’s London Borough of Culture initiative.
-This ground-breaking arts festival will explore the ways creativity can promote positive ageing, and make a fundamental impact on quality of life.
-It celebrates older people as artists and investigates issues that affect all of us across age and social barriers.
-The Albany and Entelechy Arts are the festival’s lead producers, building on their pioneering work and the extraordinary achievements of Lewisham organisations in the field of creative ageing in recent years.
+Age Against the Machine was London Borough of Lewisham’s Festival of Creative Ageing, winner of a Cultural Impact Award as part of the Mayor’s London Borough of Culture initiative.
+This ground-breaking arts festival explored the ways creativity can promote positive ageing, and make a fundamental impact on quality of life.
+It celebrated older people as artists and investigated issues that affect all of us across age and social barriers.
+The Albany and Entelechy Arts were the festival’s lead producers, building on their pioneering work and the extraordinary achievements of Lewisham organisations in the field of creative ageing in recent years.

-The Home will be a radical, immersive and durational work, created by multi-award-winning artist Christopher Green.
+The Home is a radical, immersive and durational work, created by multi-award-winning artist Christopher Green.
 It is set in a care home over 48 hours.
-It features a cast made up of elder participants who are emerging as performers, professional actors of all ages, and a support team of experts, activists and communicators in the field of ageing and residential care and blurs the lines between theatre and audience.
-The Home will explore how we support and care for our older people and how we can reinvent practices to have a radical impact on quality of life.
+Home featured a cast made up of elder participants who are emerging as performers, professional actors of all ages, and a support team of experts, activists and communicators in the field of ageing and residential care and blurs the lines between theatre and audience.
+The Home explores how we support and care for our older people and how we can reinvent practices to have a radical impact on quality of life.

 21st Century Tea Dance

-Entelechy Arts’ Tea Dance team takes the conventional form of the tea dance and brings it kicking and screaming into the 21st century.
-Join Ida Barr as she hosts an unmissable afternoon of song, dance, theatre, tea and cake all served up with live music from Jive Five.
+Entelechy Arts’ Tea Dance team takes the conventional form of the tea dance and brought it kicking and screaming into the 21st century.
+Ida Barr hosted an unmissable afternoon of song, dance, theatre, tea and cake all served up with live music from Jive Five.

-Before the rhythm takes you, you can also join a performative procession from Deptford High Street to the Albany.
-Meet Me… members, Celebrating Age and Lewisham Homes residents, artists, volunteers and friends, will take part as we mark the homecoming of the Meet Me on Tour exhibition and open the 21st Century Tea Dance.
+There was also a performative procession from Deptford High Street to the Albany.
+Meet Me… members, Celebrating Age and Lewisham Homes residents, artists, volunteers and friends, took part to mark the homecoming of the Meet Me on Tour exhibition and open the 21st Century Tea Dance.

 Outdoor Performance Trail

-A trail of out outdoor events (September 28) includes international collaboration Bed and Upswing’s Catch Me.
-Bringing together performers from the Saitama Gold Theatre in Japan and Entelechy Arts, Bed will pop up in public places where older people seemingly abandoned in beds will share hidden stories of the isolated old.
+A trail of out outdoor events (September 28) included international collaboration Bed and Upswing’s Catch Me.
+Bringing together performers from the Saitama Gold Theatre in Japan and Entelechy Arts, Bed popped up in public places where older people seemingly abandoned in beds shared hidden stories of the isolated old.
 Catch Me is an energetic mix of dance and circus where an older woman and younger man balance, climb and jump across a stack of chairs.